mohammad-naimur-rahman/Picturesque/README.md

 yarn install-all
 ```

-Configure database and other configuration followed by the `.env.example` in both frontend and the backend.
+Configure database and other configurations followed by the `.env.example` in both frontend and the backend.

 To run both of the application together